 It’s essential that your brakes are in full working order during the winter because roads are wetter and more slippery than at any other time of the year.

-Your cars exterior lights must be operational – that’s everything from the headlights to indicators, and even the number plate bulb.
+All your cars exterior lights must be operational – that’s everything from the headlights to indicators, and even the number plate bulb.

 Check them regularly and if you can’t test them all yourself, ask a friend or family member to help check them.
 It’s worth cleaning your lenses regularly so that other road users can see you properly.

-It is also important to make sure your insurance is up to date and your car is insured, get your insurance quote here.
+It is also important to make sure your insurance is up to date and your car is insured, get your car insurance quote here.